 Pursuant to federal regulations and state law, Kent State University is committed to provide all persons equal access to its programs, facilities, employment, without regard to race, color, religion, age, gender, sexual orientation, national origin, disability, or identification as a disabled veteran, or veteran of the Vietnam era.
 Inquiries regarding federal regulations and state law may be directed to the Office of Affirmative Action, Wright Hall, Kent State University, Kent, Ohio 44242-0001.

-The AAS Degree Respiratory Therapy program at Kent State University at Ashtabula located in Ashtabula, OH, program number 200574, is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).
+The Kent State University Respiratory Therapy program, CoARC program number 200574, Associate of Applied Science degree at Ashtabula, is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).

 1248 Harwood Road

 Bedford, Texas 76021-4244